-Design thinkingAlso known as: collaborative design
+Design thinkingAlso known as: creative problem solving

 How to use with ICT

 - Check out Design thinking across the curriculum, an interactive, student-centred resource which introduces Stage 2, 3 and 4 students to the design thinking process, with embedded teaching notes to support effective implementation.

 |Scan article: Design thinking across the curriculum||Design thinking across the curriculum (new window)||An online journal article for educators which explores the Design thinking across the curriculum resource, including its educational significance and practical suggestions for its use in the classroom.|

 |Game Changer Challenge||Game Changer Challenger (new window)||Discover everything you need to know about the Game Changer Challenger, a design thinking challenge open to all public schools across NSW which centres around exploring tangible solutions for a real-world wicked problem.|

 |Digital technologies hub: Design thinking||Design thinking (new window)||Access a range of K-12 design thinking resources linked to the Australian Digital Technologies curriculum, including lesson ideas, applications, games, case studies, competitions and programs.|

 Disability, Learning and Support